sfhansen/mse246_project/reports/final_report.md

-Survival analysis gives more detailed information about how the default risk of a loan varies over time.
-With binary classification, we estimated models to predict probability that a given loan *ever* defaults.
-With a hazard model, we are able to estimate the probability that a loan defaults between any two points of time in its life.
+Survival analysis provides more detailed information about how the default risk of a loan varies over time.
+With binary classification, we fit models to predict the probability that a given loan *ever* defaults.
+With a hazard model, we can estimate the probability that a loan defaults between any two points of time in its life.

 ###Model Choice

 There exist many specialized Cox models that assume a particular form of the baseline hazard function.
-The Cox Proportional Hazards Model does not have this requirement.
+The Cox proportional hazards (PH) model does not have this requirement.
 We can see this in the following description of the partial maximum likelihood procedure used to estimate the parameters of the Cox PH model:

 The form of the cox model is:
     $$h(t) = h_0(t)exp(\beta^T X)$$